HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 ### Libraries used together

-It's not an uncommon scenario to see multiple frameworks and libraries used on the same page.
+Frameworks and libraries are often used together on the same page.
 As with last year, we'll examine this phenomenon to gain insight into how many libraries and frameworks have been used together in 2024.

 <figure>
   <table>